macicchino/Food_Insecurity/README.md

 In taking a further look at the dataset the group determined it was large enough, had potential for many interesting comparisons and trends, and had an adequate number of variables to be utilized for the machine learning model and visualization dashboard.
 The data was cleaned and the group selected the variables to use based on dates and the groups interest in how the variables related to changes in food insecurity.

-Below, we shall outline and delve into the various elements of the Food Insecurity Project.
+Below outlines and explores the various elements of the Food Insecurity Project.

 ### Datasets